mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 When using :code:`if __name__=="__main__":`, just call the real :code:`main()`
 ------------------------------------------------------------------------------

-As we will see later, that are multiple ways of running a Python script.
-In a some of them, the name of the module will become :code:`__main__`, but in others that :code:`if` can be completely skipped.
+There are multiple ways of running a Python script.
+In the one we just saw, the name of the module becomes :code:`__main__`, but in others that does not happen, meaning that the :code:`if` can be completely skipped.
-So, write the :code:`main()` function as something standalone and, in the condition, just call it.
+So, write the :code:`main()` function of a script as something standalone and, in the condition, just call it and do nothing else, as shown below

 .. literalinclude:: ../../../../preamble/python/minimalist_package/minimalist_package/minimalist_script.py
    :language: python